 Also referred to as Conventional Built Up Roofing or BUR, tar and gravel roofing systems are some of the most inexpensive roofing systems to install, and when properly maintained, can last up to 30 years

-Shingles are relatively inexpensive, lightweight, durable, and come in a variety of styles including:
+Roofing shingles are relatively inexpensive, lightweight, durable, and come in a variety of styles including:

 This wide variety in shingles enables you to emulate much more expensive looks for your home at a fraction of the price.

 Rubber roofing systems are budget-friendly, durable, eco-friendly, and like shingles, come in a wide array of styles to work with any home design.
 Rubber’s incredible insulating capacity also makes it much easier to keep the temperature in your home comfortable–decreasing your overall utility costs.
 Rubber roofing systems typically carry a thirty-year warranty and are popular among homeowners because they are simple to maintain.
 If your rubber roof starts to leak, simply apply a fresh coat of a strong sealant.

 If energy efficiency is your top priority foam roofing may be a great option for you.
 Like metal roofing, spray foam roofs are often discounted as an option by homeowners because it is most commonly found on commercial properties.
 Many Floridians are beginning to hop on the foam bandwagon now that it has proven to be incredibly durable and energy efficient.
 Foam roofs are extremely water resistant and provide excellent insulation because when sprayed on a roof, it is seamless–leaving no joints for rainwater to leak into your interior or for air conditioning to escape from your home.
 Foam roofing is moderately priced, but the cost is offset by the savings you’ll experience on your monthly utility bills.

 If you plan to be in your home for a long time and want a roof that really accentuates the beauty of your home, tile or slate roofing may be for you.